M3ssman/make-exercises-math/README.md

 * multN10N10
 * add_add_
 * addN50N25subN20
+* divN100WithRest

 The "addN50N10" means: "give me Exercises of Addition, where the first Summand is between 0-50 and the second between 0-19".

 The "subN99N19Nof10" means: "give me Exercises of Subtraction, where the Minuend is between 1-99, the Subtrahend is between 0-19 and the final Difference is a multiple of 10".
 Under the hood, each simple Subtraction Exercise assures a positive Difference, since the Minuend is garanteed to be larger than what gets subtracted.
 Per default, it creates a Set of 12 Exercises for each requested ExerciseType.

 The "addN50N25subN20" contains 2 operations and means therefore: "first add 2 Numbers and then subract from this intermediate Result the third Number".

 This way, the "add_add_" just sums 3 Numbers.
 To reduce difficulty, the first Summand is within Range N100, the 2nd between 5-25 and the last one somewhere between 0-20.

+The "divN100WithRest" generates an Exercise of Division, with the Dividend between 10-100, the Divisor 2-12 and an optional Rest Part which divides the Result with a capital "R" if it exists.

 ## Example Usage